Katerina Dima, on the power of Lagom and ‘life in balance’

 The multi-talented creative blogger, architect, photographer and stylist of Only Deco Love talks us through her Lagom journey of discovery.
-How do we incorporate this philosophy in our daily lives?
+How do we incorporate this philosophy into our daily lives?
 How much is ‘too much’?
 Katerina Dima guides us through simple living that’s ‘Just right’…

 As an Architect, the phrase “Less is more” has played a large role in my design process but I’ve always tried to incorporate my own personal touch to the philosophy.

 At University, my friends will remember me for saying “Less is not more when it’s the right amount”.
 I wasn’t aware that this wasn’t a novel idea until I moved to Norway and I became familiar to the concept of ‘Lagom’, roughly translated from Swedish as ‘appropriately in balance’ or simply ‘Just right’.
 There’s a Swedish proverb that makes perfect sense; ‘Lagom är bäst’ which translates to ‘The right amount is best’; the concept of my life-long design mantra.